ElijahCuff/Rubber-DigiKey-ATtiny-85/Custom_DigiKeyboard/readme.md

 - This implementation shows a classic Task Manager UAC Bypass to gain administrator privileges in powershell.
 - More keys can be added, for reference I'm adding chapter 10 of the USB HID Usage Tables, for easy addition of keys you need.

+### Adding Keys,
+> Simply define a new key name and value in hex or decimal value,
+- Open in something like NotePad++ for Unix line ending Support ( \n ).
+- Then add a key definition to the file, example - `#define KEY_NAME_ME       23`
+>  Here 23 is used, this is the decimal value for the Letter "T" according to the HID Usage Tables ( USB Keyboard Specs ) this could also be written as the hex value, `#define KEY_T       0x17`

 #### Installation is straight forward,
 - Open File Explorer ( My PC, PC ).